Eastern esotericism: Japan

 The Secret Five ("Gohimitsu Bosatsu", 13th century): one of the most secret mandalas that Kūkai may also have brought from China.
 Used in rituals to convert negative aspects into positive ones.
 At the center Kongōsatta is the enlightened mind, and around it are the bodhisattvas representing the four human illusions, of non-duality.

 Japanese esoteric Buddhism (Himitsu-bukkyō or Mikkyō) was created according to the Tendai and Shingon schools.
 To distinguish between them, Shingon was referred to as "Eastern Esotericism" (Tōmitsu), due to the location of one of its main temples in Kyoto, while the Tendai esoteric practice (Mikkyō) was referred to as Taimitsu.
-In turn, Taimitsu was sudivided into the Ennin and Enchin lineages, while Tōmitsu was into the Ono and Hirosawa lineages.
+In turn, Taimitsu was subdivided into the Ennin and Enchin lineages, while Tōmitsu was into the Ono and Hirosawa lineages.
 At the apex of Japanese Tantrism (11th to 14th centuries), the two competing Taimitsu traditions of Ennin and Enchin were referred to as Sanmon (Mountain branch) and Jimon (Temple branch), with a distinct set of rituals.

 Some scholars of Japanese Buddhist history have also distinguished a "pure esotericism" (junmitsu) of the Heian period, formed by the Tendai and Shingon traditions transmitted from China and whose practices emphasized the transformation of the practitioner into an enlightened being, in contrast to a "mixed esotericism" (zōmitsu) of the Nara period, which was more devoted to ritual recitations of daranis and rarely to mudras and visualizations, as well as aiming more at healing and the hither of supernatural powers rather than enlightenment.
 However, this paradigm is questioned, as this pair was conceived only in the mid Tokugawa period, and uses of doxographies and taxonomies such as these may be anachronistic.